-ErrImagePull tells you Kubernetes could not download a container image for a Pod.
-The container stays in Waiting and the rollout stalls.
+ErrImagePull tells you that Kubernetes could not download a container image for a pod.
+The container stays in Waiting, and the rollout stalls.
 It is noisy, disrupts deploys, and usually traces back to credentials, names, tags, policies, or the registry path.
 With outages costing an average of $14,056 per minute, even small errors like this add up fast.
 Once you read the Pod events and validate the image, pull policy, and secret setup, the fix is quick.

 CubeAPM helps you catch these failures as they happen.
 By ingesting Kubernetes Events, Prometheus metrics, and container runtime logs, it surfaces ErrImagePull signals across clusters in real time.
 Teams can correlate failed pulls with deployments, registry errors, and rollout history without guesswork.